HildoBijl/stepwise/packages/value-equality/README.md

 - `AnyValueEqualityAdapter`, the same contract with concrete types erased for heterogeneous registries.
 - `ValueEqualityAdapters`, a registry of erased equality adapters keyed by value type.
 - `isValueEqualityAdapter`, a runtime guard for a complete erased equality adapter.

+The package exports both `areValuesEqualFromAdapter` for direct adapter use and `createAreValuesEqual` for registry-backed use.